Keep reading and researching

 Current Page Path

-As the Head of Design & Discovery (D&D) within the Library IT division, Rachel oversees a team of user experience and accessibility specialists, web designers, front-end web developers, and program managers.
+As the Head of Design & Discovery (D&D) within the Library IT division, Rachel oversees a team of user experience and accessibility specialists, web designers, web and application developers, and project managers.

 Previously, Rachel was the 2014 President of the Library & Information Technology Association (LITA), a 2014 Library Journal Mover & Shaker, and a 2007 American Library Association (ALA) Emerging Leader.
 She was also invited to participate on the Horizon Project Academic & Research Library Panel of Experts for 2016-2017, a group that selects the topics and informs the production of the New Media Consortium (NMC) Horizon Report: 2017 Library Edition.

-Her research and professional interests include user experience, information architecture, open source technologies, digital libraries, discovery technologies, service design, and organizational leadership.
+Her research and professional interests include user experience, open source technologies, digital libraries, discovery technologies, service design, and organizational leadership.
 She's also an avid board gamer.

 - Manages the Design & Discovery department

-- Collaborates with the Library IT leadership team to guide the strategic direction of the division
+- Collaborates with Library IT leadership to guide the strategic direction of the division

 - Provides management of the department’s operational portfolio that includes front-end web application development, universal and graphic design, content strategy, user research, and UX strategy

 - Provides leadership for programmatic initiatives within the Library IT division related to service models, cross-divisional workflows, training, assessment, library analytics, and discovery and delivery systems